Fine Gael: Since 2015

-In 2015, the Fine Gael/Labour government held a referendum on the legislation of gay marriage in Ireland.
+In 2015, the Fine Gael/Labour government held a referendum to allow gay marriage under the constitution.
 The government campaigned for a yes vote and were successful.
 Following the 2016 general election, Fine Gael retained control of the government as a minority government, made possible by a confidence and supply agreement with Fianna Fáíl, who agreed to abstain in confidence votes.
-Enda Kenny resigned as party leader in 2017, and following a leadership contest, Leo Varadkar became his successor as well as Taoiseach.
+Enda Kenny resigned as party leader in 2017.
+Following a leadership contest, Leo Varadkar became his successor as well as Taoiseach.
 In doing so, Varadkar became one of the first openly LGBT heads of government in the world.
 In 2018 the Fine Gael government held a referendum on the Eighth Amendment, the provision in the Irish constitution which forbid abortion.
-The party campaigned to repeal the amendment and were successful.
+The party campaigned to repeal the amendment and was successful.

-After the 2020 general election, for the first time in history, Fine Gael entered into a coalition government with its traditional rival Fianna Fáil, as well as the Green Party, with Leo Varadkar serving as Tánaiste for the first half of the government's five year term, then becoming Taoiseach in December 2022.
+After the 2020 general election, for the first time in history, Fine Gael entered into a coalition government with its traditional rival Fianna Fáil, as well as the Green Party, with Leo Varadkar serving as Tánaiste for the first half of the government's five-year term, then becoming Taoiseach in December 2022.
+Leo Varadkar resigned as leader of Fine Gael on 20 March 2024, and was succeeded by Simon Harris, who was elected unopposed on 24 March.

 Ideology and policies

 As a political party of the centre-right, Fine Gael has been described as liberal-conservative, Christian-democratic, liberal, conservative liberal, conservative, and pro-European, with an ideological base combining elements of cultural conservatism and economic liberalism.

 Although Ireland's political spectrum was traditionally divided along Civil War lines, rather than the traditional European left–right spectrum, Fine Gael is described generally as a centre-right party, with a focus on "fiscal rectitude".
-As the descendant of the pro-Treaty factions in the Irish Civil War, Fine Gael takes inspiration from Michael Collins and claims his legacy.
+As the descendant of the pro-Treaty factions in the Irish Civil War, Fine Gael cites Michael Collins as an inspiration and claims his legacy.
 He remains a symbol for the party, and the anniversary of his death is commemorated each year in August.

 Although Fine Gael was historically a Catholic party, it became the de facto home for Irish Protestants.
 Its membership base had a higher proportion of Protestants than that of Fianna Fáil or Labour.
 The party promoted a strong Catholic image and depicted itself as a defender of Catholicism against Atheistic Communism, of which it accused the two aforementioned parties of being sympathetic to.